 Clearly, disgruntled is one thing, vengeful quite another and so it was interesting to read that a 2014 survey found that 49% of companies in the UK & US have an insider threat programme in place and 37% were planning to implement one in 2015.
 However, “worryingly, just 24% of IT decision makers are including an exit process for employees leaving the company in their insider threat programmes”.

-Worrying indeed but, as IT Governance pointed out, ISO 27001 addresses employee exit well in 7.3.1 - Termination or change of employment and whether organisations seek ISO 27001 accreditation or not, working to this ‘best practice’ specification will provide a strong base for an information security management system (ISMS).
+Worrying indeed but, as IT Governance pointed out, information security management system (ISMS).addresses employee exit well in 7.3.1 – Termination or change of employment and whether organisations seek accreditation or not, working to this ‘best practice’ specification will provide a strong base for an

 Note also that 7.3.1 includes ‘change’ of employment as, particularly in large organisations, it’s just as relevant to have a process for employees moving departments or changing roles.
 Continuing to allow an ex marketing employee, who has moved to another department, access to the company’s social media accounts or shared folders could result in the wrong information being shared, even if inadvertently.
 If an employee no longer has responsibilities within a specific area, it’s simple good housekeeping to remove access instantly.
 If nothing else, it saves you a bigger job later.

-In a world of outsourcing and external collaborations, the exit framework, as per ISO 27001, should also apply to contractors who have shared remote access to your systems and information.
+In a world of outsourcing and external collaborations, the exit framework, as per systems and information.27001, should also apply to contractors who have shared remote access to your

 What should an exit framework cover?